IonutCiuta/ionutciuta.github.io/content/resume.md

 #### 8x8 (2021 - 2025)

-Most recently, I worked on implementing a real time push notification system for a mobile app that offers cloud telephony and messaging.
+Most recently, I worked on implementing a real time push notifications system for a mobile app that offers cloud telephony and messaging.
 Handling a daily volume of __~10 mil. messages__ for __~400K users__ with an average end to end processing latency from notification generation to provider delivery of __<300ms__.

 High level focus on designing an easily scalable microservice oriented system with resilient integrations - be they via __Kafka__ or plain old REST APIs - deployed in the cloud on __Kubernetes__.
-Low level focus on delivering robust, fault tolerant code that can handle workloads in an async manner using __Java’s concurrency tooling__ (executors, threads, CompletableFutures).
+Low level focus on delivering robust, fault tolerant code that can handle workloads in an async manner using __Java’s concurrency tooling__ (threads, executors, CompletableFutures).

 Lots of __performance__ tuning and testing.
 Overall focus on code quality, maintainability and __observability__.
 I owned and managed the entire development lifecycle and took on technical leadership early halfway through the engagement.